realJustinLee/LiMe/README.md

 ## Test Quote
 Fate Whispers To The Warrior,

-“You Cannot Withstand This Storm”
+“You Cannot Withstand This Storm.”

 And The Warrior Whispers Back,